 Dolphins never cease to amaze.
 As researchers delve into the underwater world of these brilliant cetaceans, we're learning how full of surprises these creatures are, from their intricate social lives to their intelligence.
-Here are just seven of the ways dolphins are exceptional, both physically and mentally.
+Here are just some of the ways dolphins are exceptional, both physically and mentally.

-Dolphins evolved from land-based animals
+1. Dolphins evolved from land-based animals

-Dolphins stay awake for weeks on end
+2. Dolphins stay awake for weeks on end

 On the one hand, the ability makes perfect sense.
 Dolphins need to go to the ocean's surface to breathe, so they can't simply breathe automatically like humans do.
 They have to stay constantly awake to take a breath and avoid drowning.
 How do they do this?
 By resting just one half of their brain at a time, a process called unihemispheric sleep.

 Brian Branstetter, a marine biologist with the National Marine Mammal Foundation, and fellow researchers conducted a test with two dolphins, seeing how long they could stay alert.
 According to Live Science:

 The scientists found these dolphins could successfully use echolocation with near-perfect accuracy and no sign of deteriorating performance for up to 15 days.
 The researchers did not test how much longer the dolphins could have continued.
 "Dolphins can continue to swim and think for days without rest or sleep, possibly indefinitely," Branstetter said.
 These findings suggest that dolphins evolved to sleep with only half their brains not only to keep from drowning, but also to remain vigilant.